 4. Make your own sprays, buy pre-made sprays, or use a fan operated diffuser using essential oils.
 If you are really compelled to add fragrance to your home, pure essential oils are a great replacement for synthetic air fresheners.
 I’m not too hip on the ultrasonic misting atomizers/humidifiers.
 I tried one, and it definitely works as far as output.
 For me, in the center living room of an 1,100 square foot home, one was way too strong.
 I got a headache, despite using aromatherapy for more than 20 years.
 The mini fan-operated diffuser is much more mild, quiet, and takes little space.
 They run on batteries, and some can run on a USB charger (mine does).
 You place 2-3 drops of essential oils on the included pad and the scent is dispersed by way of the fan blowing over the pad.
 I love AirScense, a spray air freshener made of pure essential oil of orange, lime, lavender or vanilla.
 It’s non-aerosol, no pthalates, no synthetic fragrance.
 Many essential oil companies also make spray air fresheners.
 Be sure to use pure essential oils, NOT “fragrance oils,” which are synthetic.

 PLEASE NOTE: I do not recommend continuous use of essential oils around cats.
 For example, in a plug-in for essential oils or the misting atomizers.
 The molecules of the oils are dispersed into the air, and the output is just way too strong for cats.
 There is much controversy around cats and essential oils.
 Some cats are okay with them, some not.
 They lack a liver enzyme to process the compounds in essential oils.
 (Another one of those special unique characteristics of a cat!)
 But spraying into the air or toilet occasionally will be okay.
-Also, the fan-operated diffuser is not dispersing actual molecules that can enter a cat’s nasal passages.
+Also, the fan-operated diffuser that I mention above is not dispersing actual molecules that can enter a cat’s nasal passages.
 It is simply blowing the scent off the pad into the air.
 And it lessens over time to barely any scent.
 I’ve actually left mine on all day by accident while I was gone.
 When I returned home, there was just a very light and pleasant scent of lemongrass.
-Check out one below.

 #3 – All Purpose Cleaners/Disinfectants